The confusion is semantic, not calendrical

 Thiruvananthapuram

-The easiest way to avoid confusion is to separate the civic Malayalam year-start idea from the ritual new-year feel that many families associate with Vishu.
+The easiest way to remove confusion is to separate the civic Malayalam year-start meaning from the ritual new-year feeling people often associate with Vishu.

 Chingam 1 is widely used as the start of the Malayalam year in everyday civic, calendar, and business language.
-It often has a quiet fresh-start feel rather than a heavy ritual sequence.
+It carries a fresh-start tone rather than a large household ritual sequence.

 Live Panchang Context

-Chingam 1 in 2026 lands on this date in the current calendar content.
-If you want to shape a morning prayer, ledger opening, or a simple business reset around the day, the live Panchang frame is the next useful layer.
+Chingam 1 lands on this date in the 2026 calendar content.
+If you want to shape a morning prayer, ledger opening, or low-friction business reset around the day, the live Panchang frame is the next useful layer.

 Shukla Panchami

-The day has a natural fresh-start character, but the seriousness of the action still matters.
+The day has a natural fresh-start character, but the seriousness of the action still determines whether you need Muhurtham.

 Simple morning prayer, symbolic account opening, or a low-stakes planning reset usually fits the day without overcomplicating it.

-Public openings, registrations, deliveries, or bigger money decisions still deserve a proper muhurtham instead of relying only on the Malayalam New Year label.
+Public openings, registrations, deliveries, or larger money decisions still deserve a proper muhurtham instead of relying only on the Malayalam New Year label.

 No. They are different observance points.
 Vishu is tied to the Medam transition and a strong ritual household frame, while Chingam 1 is widely used in civic and everyday Malayalam-calendar language as the start of the Malayalam year.